Different Types of Hotel Access Control and How To Choose?

 Rule-Based Access Control (RBAC)

-Rule-based access control (RBAC) allows you to set up rules that determine whether users can access certain areas.
+Rule-based access control (RBAC) allows you to set up rules determining whether users can access certain areas.

-RBAC uses rules defined by administrators that dictate which privileges each user has over other users within the same system.
+RBAC uses rules defined by administrators that dictate each user’s privileges over other users within the same system.
 For example, your front desk staff may approve access only after verifying a guest’s identity and room number.